AirSimDroneSimulator/AirSim/doc/Experiment_Design_2.md

 1. Using Neighborhood Airsim drone Environment.

-2. Images from drone's camera.
+2. Images captured by drone's camera.